 “Watanabe?
 And you’re Chinese dancers?”

-One of Watanabe’s men aimed a blow-pipe at her.
+One of Watanabe’s men aimed a blow-pipe at June.
 Watanabe shouted at him in Japanese and the man lowered the weapon, bowing his head in shame.

 “Ichi!
 Ni!
 San!”
 Watanabe bellowed.
 His troupe performed a half-hearted little soft-shoe shuffle.